radian-software/straight.el/README.md

 which may break some packages' installing processes such as `elfeed` that depend on `org`.

+#### Integration with Flycheck

+[Flycheck] sometimes creates temporary files in order to perform syntax checking.
+This is a problem for `straight.el` because creation of temporary files will cause `straight.el` to think that you have modified a package when you actually have not.
+(You might ask why `straight.el` cannot recognize temporary files and ignore them.
+The answer is that for eager modification checking, all we see is that the directory mtime for the repository has been updated, and there's no way to disambiguate between temporary file shenanigans versus if you, say, deleted a file.)

+To work around the problem, a user option `straight-fix-flycheck` is provided, disabled by default (for now).
+You can enable it *before* loading `straight.el`, and it will work around the Flycheck problem in the following way.
+When you first visit a buffer, any Flycheck checker that involves creation of temporary files will be inhibited automatically, although other checkers will still run.
+(In practice this means no byte-compilation errors for Emacs Lisp, but you still get Checkdoc errors.)
+However, after you make a change to the buffer (by typing, etc.) then all checkers will be re-enabled.
+This means that `straight.el` won't think the package was modified unless you actually modify the buffer of a file inside it, which I think is a reasonable compromise.

+See [#508] for discussion.

 #### Integration with Hydra

 See [the Hydra wiki][hydra-wiki-straight-entry].